hcheng99/maxLRT/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# package: nphSize
+# package: nphPower

 <!-- badges: start -->

 <!-- badges: end -->

-Package: nphSize provides functions to perform combination test including maximum weighted logrank test (MWLR) and projection test, to calculate sample size with MWLR in a simulation-free approach allowing for staggered entry, drop-out etc, to visualize the design parameters
+Package: nphPower provides functions to perform combination test including maximum weighted logrank test (MWLR) and projection test, to calculate sample size with MWLR in a simulation-free approach allowing for staggered entry, drop-out etc, to visualize the design parameters